 Radiation therapy is often times the recommended treatment for early breast cancer once surgery is complete.
 Radiation is used to help eliminate cancer cells that may have been left behind after surgery.
 If not eradicated, such left over cancer cells can form new lumps referred to as “local recurrences.”
 A number of different forms of radiation has been found useful depending on the patient’s cancer, but a few facts stay the same.
 For one, recurrence prevention by radiotherapy is found be be substantial.
 Test groups from a number of studies were found to have a higher recurrence rate if they did not receive radiation.
-However, studies show that radiotherapy may not extend life by much.
+However, studies show that radiotherapy may extend life nominally, while reducing quality of life significantly.

 Breast cancer radiotherapy trials